zendframework/zf2-documentation/docs/languages/en/modules/zend.stdlib.hydrator.filter.rst

 Zend\\Stdlib\\Hydrator\\Filter
 ==============================

-The hydrator filters, allows you to manipulate the behaviour, when you want to ``extract()`` your stuff to arrays.
+The hydrator filters, allows you to manipulate the behavior, when you want to ``extract()`` your stuff to arrays.
 This is especially useful, if you want to ``extract()`` your objects to the userland and strip some internals (e.g.
 ``getServiceManager()``).